Data Center Fabrics

 Data Center Fabric Architectures

-This webinar describes the basics of Data Center fabric architectures offered by numerous vendors including Alcatel Lucent, Arista Networks, Avaya, Brocade, Cisco, Force10 Networks, HP and Juniper.
+This webinar describes the basics of Data Center fabric architectures offered by numerous vendors including Alcatel Lucent, Arista Networks, Avaya, Brocade, Cisco, Force10 Networks, HP, Juniper, NEC and Plexxi.

-The initial webinar focused on vendor-specific fabric architectures and classified them based on control and data plane position within the fabric into the following major groups:
+The webinar focuses on vendor-specific fabric architectures and classifies them based on control and data plane position within the fabric into the following major groups:

 - Independent management, control and data plane – Multi-chassis Link Aggregation (MLAG) and large-scale bridging solutions from ALU, Arista, Avaya, Brocade, Cisco and Force10.

-- Centralized management, independent control and data planes – Cisco’s UCS Manager, Juniper’s Virtual Chassis and QFabric.
+- Centralized management, independent control and data planes – Cisco’s UCS Manager, Brocade VCS Fabric, Juniper’s Virtual Chassis and QFabric, Plexxi

-- Centralized control plane, distributed data planes - Cisco’s VSS, HP’s IRF, Juniper’s XRE.
+- Centralized control plane, distributed data planes - Cisco’s VSS, HP’s IRF, Juniper’s XRE, NEC ProgrammableFlow.

-- Centralized data plane – Port extender architectures
+- Centralized data plane – Cisco Nexus Port Extenders, Juniper Fusion

 The webinar also described how well each individual solution fulfills the following criteria: